Frequently Asked Questions

 The book was successfully funded on Kickstarter with 1,174 backers!
 If you missed the campaign, we've still got you covered.
 You can pre-order the book on our website.
-Please note that pre-orders will not ship until March, 2019.
+Please note that pre-orders will not ship until the book is completed in 2019.

 When will this book be published?

 We hope to have the first copies of the book completed and shipping in the final quarter of 2019 (yes, in time for Christmas!).